willingc/docs/commutable/index.md

 Nice!
 Now let's say that we've used enchannel to send a message to a Python kernel and receive an output for running `print("a")` on the Python REPL.
 How can we update the output of the code cell?

-The outputs of a cell are represented as Immutable Lists to accommodate .
+The outputs of a cell are represented as Immutable Lists to accommodate.
 So we'll need to install `immutable`.

 ```
 npm install immutable